Ravenala madagascariensis: Description

+The large white flowers are structurally similar to those of its relatives, the bird-of-paradise flowers Strelitzia reginae and Strelitzia nicolai, but are generally considered less attractive, with a green bract.
+These flowers, upon being pollinated, produce brilliant blue seeds.

 The chromosome number is 2n = 22.

 Range and habitat

 Ravenala madagascariensis is widespread in Madagascar, including humid lowland forests, montane forests, grassland, and rocky areas, from sea level to 1,500 meters elevation.

 Ecology

-Ruffed lemurs are a known pollinator of this plant, and given the size and structure of the inflorescences, as well as the lemur's selectivity, method of feeding, and long muzzle, this relationship is thought to have coevolved.
+Ruffed lemurs are a known pollinator of this plant and given the size and structure of the inflorescences, as well as the lemur's selectivity, method of feeding, and long muzzle, this relationship is thought to have coevolved.

 Cultivation

 The plant requires a sunny spot (not full sun until it is larger).
-It responds well to fertiliser, especially if it is high in nitrogen during the growing season.
+It responds well to fertilizer, especially if it is high in nitrogen during the growing season.
 This produces better growth and foliage.
 The plant grows to an average height of 7 m and requires moderate water.